Taishi Ci: Service under the Sun family

 Liu Pan (劉磐), a nephew of Jing Province's governor Liu Biao, often led his troops to raid Sun Ce's territories in Ai County (艾縣; west of present-day Xiushui County, Jiangxi), Xi'an County (西安縣; present-day Putian District, Wuning County, Jiangxi) and the nearby counties.
 Sun Ce created a commandery composed of Haihun County (海昏縣; present-day Xiangshan Town, Xinjian District, Nanchang, Jiangxi), Jianchang County (建昌縣; present-day Fengxin County, Jiangxi) and six other counties, and appointed Taishi Ci as its Commandant (都尉), with the administrative centre at Haihun County.
 Taishi Ci led troops from these counties to drive back Liu Pan.
 Liu Pan stopped his raids after that.

 Taishi Ci was famous for his archery skills.
-There was one notable incident when he accompanied Sun Ce to attack rebels in Mabao (麻保).
+One notable incident, detailed in the Sanguozhi, was when he accompanied Sun Ce to attack rebels in Mabao (麻保).
 The rebel leader stood at the viewing platform above the gate, with his hand resting against a wooden pillar, and hurled verbal abuse at Sun Ce.
 Taishi Ci took aim and fired an arrow at him.
 The arrow pierced through both the pillar and the rebel's hand.
 Everyone was awed by Taishi Ci's skill.
 When the warlord Cao Cao heard about Taishi Ci, he wrote a letter to him and put it inside a box containing a few pieces of danggui.

 Sun Ce died in 200 CE and was succeeded by his younger brother, Sun Quan.
 When Sun Quan came to power, he continued to put Taishi Ci in charge of security in the areas around Haihun County because he knew that Taishi Ci was capable of deterring Liu Pan.